SpyroMF/UntitledCrawler/README.md

 4. Open the project.godot file with the godot program or import it from godot.
 5. Click Project > Export
 6. Export with the desired settings
+## Game Engine
+I used the engine called [Godot 3.5.1](https://godotengine.org/article/maintenance-release-godot-3-5-1).
+It is primearly made for 2D game/app development.
+Godot uses a language called gdscript or gd, which is similar to python in many ways.
+Godot uses a node based child/parent system which is pretty easy to get used to.

 # Assessment
 ## [01] Development